Landmark Theatres: 2000s

 Landmark was brought out of Silver Cinemas' bankruptcy by Oaktree Capital, allowing the construction and opening of the Sunshine, Bethesda Row and E Street Cinemas.
-On September 24, 2003, Landmark was acquired by 2929 Entertainment, the Magnolia Pictures¹ exhibition wing folded into Landmark Theatres.
+On September 24, 2003, Landmark was acquired by Todd Wagner and Mark Cuban's 2929 Entertainment, the Magnolia Pictures exhibition wing folded into Landmark Theatres.
 Digital Cinema was introduced.

 In 2005, Landmark was the first exhibition circuit to deploy Sony 4K cinema; in-theater digital signage was introduced.
 In Indianapolis, Landmark opened the Keystone Art Cinema & Indie Lounge.
 The cinema had 7 auditoriums; the lounge featured plasma televisions and allowed all moviegoers to bring their drinks into the auditoriums.
 And, the Inwood Theater and Nuart Theater were renovated.

 2006 brought the introduction of vertical integration with the release of Bubble by Steven Soderbergh.
 The film played day-and-date, as it was simultaneously released in Landmark Theatres, broadcast on HDNet Movies and sold on DVD.

-In 2007, Landmark Theatres acquired the Ritz Theatre Group in Philadelphia which consisted of the Ritz East, Ritz at the Bourse and Ritz V. Landmark opened their flagship theater in Los Angeles, The Landmark.
+In 2007, Landmark Theatres acquired the Ritz Theatre Group in Philadelphia which consisted of the Ritz East, Ritz at the Bourse and Ritz V. Landmark opened their flagship theatre in Los Angeles, The Landmark.
 Later that year, Landmark also opened Harbor East in Baltimore and The Landmark Theatre, Greenwood Village in Denver.

 In 2008, Landmark held its first live 3D/HD NBA game televised live via satellite to the Magnolia Theatre in Dallas.
-On March 1, Landmark assumed operation of the 7 screen Gateway Theatre, located in Columbus, Ohio.
+On March 1, Landmark assumed operation of the 7-screen Gateway Theatre, located in Columbus, Ohio.
 The theater featured a café, bar, and event space.

 The Shattuck Cinemas in Berkeley received a comprehensive remodel in 2009 including new theater seating, lighting and carpets.
 Lot 68, a bar and café adjacent to the lobby, also opened its doors inside the Shattuck.
-Landmark entered the 3D arena with 3 locations operating 3D Projection: the Harbor East in Baltimore, the Tivoli in St. Louis and The Landmark in Los Angeles.
+Landmark entered the 3D arena with 3 locations operating 3D Projection: the Harbor East in Baltimore, the Tivoli in St. Louis, and The Landmark in Los Angeles.